longevityframework/longevity/README.md

 # longevity - A Persistence Framework for Scala and NoSQL.

-## Focus your development on your domain model, not your database model!
+## Focus your development on your domain model, not your database model.

 Longevity translates your domain into a natural, easy to understand database model.
 Your persistent objects are stored as JSON, and we add any other database schema needed to keep performance fast.